coinmetrics/api-client-python/docs/docs/api_client.md

 **Arguments**:

-- `metrics`: A single metric name or a list of metrics to return info for.
+- `metrics` (`list(str), str`): A single metric name or a list of metrics to return info for.
 If no metrics provided, all available metrics are returned.
-- `reviewable`: Show only reviewable or non-reviewable by human metrics.
+- `reviewable` (`bool`): Show only reviewable or non-reviewable by human metrics.
 By default all metrics are shown.

 **Returns**:

-Information about metrics that correspond to a filter along with meta information like: description, category, precision and assets for which a metric is available.
+`list(dict(str, any))`: Information about metrics that correspond to a filter along with meta information like: description, category, precision and assets for which a metric is available.

 <a name="coinmetrics.api_client.CoinMetricsClient.get_index_levels"></a>
 #### get\_index\_levels